mfitz/clocktwerk/README.md

 ===========

 Clocktwerk uses Apache Maven (http://maven.apache.org/).
-To compile Clocktwerk and build a distro in zip format,
+To compile and build a distro in zip format, use:
-use:

     mvn clean assembly:assembly

+To generate a test coverage report:

+    mvn clean cobertura:clean cobertura:cobertura

 Authentication to Twitter
 ===========================

 Clocktwerk uses the Twitter API to send updates.
-To authorise Clocktwerk to do this for the account you want to automate, you will need to create a Twitter application on the Twitter developer site.
+To authorise this for the account you want to automate, you will need to create a Twitter application on the Twitter developer site.
 Login to Twitter as the user that Clocktwerk will be tweeting